 Every Durham University postgraduate student is a member of a college - a supportive, diverse community of students and staff from across the University.
 Whether you live in college, or 'out' in town or in your own home, you still benefit from the services and opportunities on offer in your college.

-The College occupies a 16-acre site to the North of Durham which benefits from being less than 5 minutes' walk from the City centre.
-We are surrounded by our own parkland and have our own sports facilities.
+The College benefits from being less than 10 minutes' walk from the City centre.
 There is one student body within the College, called the Student Representative Council (SRC).
 However, within this body is a postgraduate committee which have established the Postgraduate Society; and together these look after the interests of the postgraduates in college.
 Postgraduate students dine together as a group every Wednesday in the 50-seat dining room and the Postgraduate Committee/Society organises regular social events, including inter-college formal dinners, weekly social evenings, seminar evenings, film nights, and trips out of Durham into the surrounding area.